Jonathan is a certified teacher who has taught in the UK and in the US. He now works as a digital learning consultant.

 The built-in microphone on iOS devices definitely has its limitations.
-It does not always give you the range or depth of audio that you want, and the quality is mediocre at best.
-So, whether you are podcasting or recording video, there is no doubt that a good external microphone will greatly improve the quality of your recorded audio.
+It doesn't always give you the range or depth of audio that you want, and the quality is mediocre at best.
+So, whether you are podcasting or recording video, there is no doubt that a good external microphone will greatly improve the quality of your audio.
 What follows are some of the best wired and wireless mics for iPad and iPhone users.

-Connecting USB Microphones to an iPad
+Connecting Microphones to an iPhone or iPad